Rohan-Sail/Brain-Scripts/VisionVault/ChronicleBearer/Websmiths/Level_1.md

 **#Cacheable Methods**
 - GET and HEAD are inherently cacheable.
+  > Most commonly cached by proxies, CDNs, and browsers.
+  > Vulnerabilities like Web Cache Poisoning and Web Cache Deception usually exploit GET requests because caches store their responses.
 - POST and PATCH are not cacheable by default, but can be if explicitly configured with headers.
+  > Typically not cached because POST is meant for state-changing operations.
+  > However, misconfigured caches or CDNs may mistakenly cache POST responses, creating rare but dangerous poisoning vectors.
 - PUT and DELETE are generally not cacheable.

 Because caches store responses to cacheable methods, these are the ones most relevant to cache-related vulnerabilities.